chayleaf/notnft/README.md

 with notnft.dsl; with payload; ruleset {
   # nftables has a loooot of enums.
 You can access them directly (e.g.
   # notnft.families.netdev), but it really is hard to remember them all.
-  # While the nftables dsl just dynamically figures out what you wanted
+  # While the nftables language just dynamically figures out what you
-  # to say, I tried to implement the same logic, but to pass the info
+  # wanted to say, I tried to implement the same logic, but to pass the
-  # back to the user I have to use lambdas.
+  # info back to the user I have to use lambdas.
   # Of course, you can simply use strings instead (e.g. "netdev"), but
   # that way you won't be aware of typos/wrongly used values.
   filter = add table { family = f: f.netdev; } {